Introduction to Drupal on Pantheon

 Pantheon dashboard

 Each site has its own dashboard section with its own team member list, the team member list is for accessing the dashboard itself, users for the Drupal site itself must be added via the sites web UI.
-Pantheon has the following page as an intro to its dashboard as well, which can be found here.
+Pantheon has the following page as an intro to its dashboard as well.

 Autopilot is a Pantheon product provided with each site.
 Autopilot automatically applies updates to every sites DEV environment, and runs visual regression tests on the updates to try and detect visual problems that may have resulted from updates.
 This tool expedites site owner testing of updates and makes it easier for site owners to apply updates to dev, test and then the live environments.
-Some Pantheon info on Autopilot can be found at this link.
+For more information, see Pantheon info on Autopilot.
 Autopilot currently requires some extra permissions on the Pantheon side, we are working with Pantheon to allow all site users to have access to Autopilot.

 DIT has purchased Diamond level support from Pantheon as part of its contract, support is available via tickets and chat with Pantheon customer service reps.
 While Pantheon customer service is unable to provide debugging service for code, they are available for help with tracking down errors and platform issues a site may be experiencing.